iantobinpe/Persona-0/README.md

 # Persona-0
 A custom recreation of the classic game SMT II

 Fun project-based program for non-profit.
 All music belong to their respective owners.

 Made by: Ian and Kurt

+(Created during high school)

 Created in 2016 - VB6

 ###### Side Note
 To beat singleplayer: Repeatedly click "Mudo" for the first enemy after the tutorial fight.
 Repeatedly click "Hama" for the second enemy.
 (Using potions when HP reaches as low as it can)